Christianity Criticisms: The Bible Is Full of Contradictions

 Different Accounts Give Us A More Complete Picture

 There are many, many passages that critics may claim to be contradictory.
-There are even a very small few we may not be able to resolve because the context in which they were written is lost to time.
+There are even some that we may not be able to resolve because the context in which they were written is lost to time.
 But, the overwhelming majority of these supposed contradictions can be resolved by digging a little deeper and studying what was going on when the passages were written.

 Share This Story, Choose Your Platform!